-Cross-tenant analytics using extracted data
+Cross-tenant analytics using extracted data - single-tenant app

-- Use Business Intelligence tools to draw out useful insights, which can guide decision making.
+- Use business intelligence tools to draw out useful insights, which can guide decision making.

 In this tutorial you learn how to: